Ask Krrish Contact Us

 }

-• import { LightningElement }s from 'lwc';: Imports the base class for LWC.
+• import { LightningElement } from 'lwc'; — Imports the base class for LWC.

-• Decorators (@api, @track, @wire): Special annotations that add reactive or public capabilities to properties and functions (covered in detail later).
+• Decorators (@api, @track, @wire) — Special annotations that add reactive or public capabilities to properties.

-This file defines the component's styling.
-LWC uses Shadow DOM for CSS encapsulation, meaning styles defined in a component's CSS file are scoped to that component and don't leak out or interfere with other components' styles.
+LWC uses Shadow DOM for CSS encapsulation — styles defined in a component's CSS file are scoped to that component and don't leak out or interfere with other components.
+This prevents style conflicts in complex applications.

 .container {